OmniBrew/sw5e-data/data/species/baragwin.md

 ### SOCIETY AND CULTURE
 Baragwin culture, since it does not derive from a single homeworld, is highly dependent on a baragwin’s planet of origin, with Tatooinian baragwin behaving quite differently from those from Denuhi-Eight.
 Baragwin generally have little prejudice, treating all other beings equally regardless of species, culture, or planetary origins; though criminal baragwin will exploit all beings equally instead.
 Baragwin settlements are generally small and anarchic, with short-term leaders selected by informal democratic processes.
 Baragwin are famous as skilled weapon-smiths and introduced many different weapons to different worlds.
 Baragwin-made blasters and vibroblades are among the most powerful personal weapons in the galaxy.

+### NAMES
+Baragwin have names with wide tones, spoken using the entire mouth, that don’t differentiate by gender.
+Baragwin use familial surnames.

+__First Names.__ Dagel, Eskaul, Idalli, Migo

+__Surnames.__ Fadani, Igara, Kodrue, Wylbas